AKSB-GP/DH2323_Ocean_simulation/README.md

 An example of Gerstner wave going very wrong!
 ![Gerstner wave_fun](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/7e91df3c-7e34-4dba-8e6c-05d6ce9e30a9)

-I avoided at first gerstner waves as they had an easier tendence to clip through each other.
-Instead I simply raised to the sinusoid term to an exponent K as a start.
+I avoided at first Gerstner waves as they had an easier tendence to clip through each other.
+Instead I simply raised the sinusoid term to an exponent K as a starting point.

 ![image](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/6e187b51-a329-4a90-ae71-cfbf06162adf)

-Image From GPU gems chapter 1.
+Image From GPU Gems chapter 1.

 ## Week 16-17